 Broad and in-depth programme

 Over the three years, you become acquainted with a number of subjects, organising your own research, working in teams and providing advice.
 You acquire a broad basis which will allow you to define what Master’s programme you’d like to pursue subsequently.
 But a broad programme does not mean that the knowledge you acquire is superficial.
 The levels at which the courses are given provide you with a solid groundwork for your Master’s.
 Moreover, after your first year, you’ll be choosing one of four tracks so as to acquire extra in-depth knowledge.
-You’ll also be able to put together your own track.

 The four tracks laid out for you are: